A proposal is a written offer to solve a technical problem

 Since the value of an outline as an index to a proposal’s

-dwelling on the point here.
-But it is worthwhile to
+on the point here.
+But it is worthwhile to remember that

-remember that the headings or entries in an outline
+the headings or entries in an outline must be sufficiently

-the reader who is unfamiliar with the material presented.
+meaningless to the reader who is unfamiliar with the material

-A heading like ‘Vibration Tests,” for instance, is not
+presented.
+A heading like ‘Vibration Tests,” for instance,

-nearly as useful as “Procedure for Carrying out Vibration
+is not nearly as useful as “Procedure for Carrying out

-or whatever phrase is necessary to describe what the
+Conducted,” or whatever phrase is necessary to describe

 A second precaution: Be sure that you have enough headings